 Who Chains You Publishing Presents our New Release and Now Available Titles for your Bookshelf

-We are a niche, independent (indie) publishing company, presenting our first year’s book collection: a book for doggie foster parents, a book of poetry for animals in agriculture, an inspirational book for animal activists, a book of short stories, a book on bugs and earth-friendly pesticides, a booklet of humor for rat lovers, two paranormal/magical fantasy book for young teens and up, and five animal-related children’s books.
+We are a niche, independent (indie) publishing company, presenting our first and second year’s book collection: a book for doggie foster parents, a book of poetry for animals in agriculture, an inspirational book for animal activists, a tale of an animal rescue gone bad, two books of short stories, a book on bugs and earth-friendly pesticides, a booklet of humor for rat lovers, two paranormal/magical fantasy book for young teens and up, and eight animal-related children’s books.
 Our goal is to double our bookshelf of titles and authors throughout 2017.
 Our hope is that this is just the beginning.

 Who Chains You Publishing pledges to choose a new charity annually to receive a portion of our sales through our CreateSpace venue.
 For 2017 we’ve chosen Unchained Melodies Dog Rescue, as they work hard each and every day to free dogs from chains—a cause near and dear to the WCY founder’s heart.
 Note the links on our books, below; if you’d like to make sure the nonprofit gets a donation, purchase your book directly through our CreateSpace store and Unchained Melodies will receive $1.00 per sale.
 Thank you!